-- WRT 360 - Intermediate Creative Nonfiction Credits: 3
+- WRT 360 - Intermediate Creative Nonfiction (3 credits)

 The writing electives offer you further flexibility to design your curriculum to suit your future career.
-For example, you can choose WRT courses that are not part of the modules above.
-In some instances, you may be able to choose elective courses that also count towards completion of another major or minor (be sure to verify this by talking to advisors in both disciplines).
+For example, you can choose WRT courses that are not part of the modules listed previously.
+In some instances, you may be able to choose elective courses that also count towards completion of another major or minor.
+Be sure to verify this by talking to advisors in both disciplines.

-- Any WRT Module course other than those you are using to satisfy the module requirement
+- Any WRT module course other than those being used to complete the module requirement.

-- WRT 354 - Writing in the Global Context: Culture, Technology, and Language Practices Credits: 3
+- WRT 354 - Writing in the Global Context: Culture, Technology, and Language Practices (3 credits)

 Internship and Capstone Courses

-An internship is something that you need to plan well in advance.
+Students must be in senior standing and have completed all the core classes before taking the Capstone.
+An internship is something that needs to be planned well in advance.
 Be sure to review the WRT Internship Guide to learn more.